Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.
+- In six games as the favorite over the last 10 matchups, the Guardians have a record of 5-1.

-- The Guardians and their opponents have combined to hit the over five times in their last 10 games with a total.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over four times.

 Guardians Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Guardians a 60% chance to win.
+- The Guardians have an implied moneyline win probability of 55.6% in this contest.

-- Cleveland has played in 76 games with over/under set, and have combined with opponents to go over the total 30 times (30-42-4).
+- In the 77 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 30 times (30-43-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!